censoredplanet/censoredplanet-analysis/README.md

 `python schedule_pipeline.py`

 This does some additional daily data processing and schedules an daily incremental Apache Beam pipeline over the data.
-It is run via a Docker container on a GCE machine.
+It expexts to be run via a Docker container on a GCE machine.

+`./deploy.sh prod`

+Will deploy the main pipeline loop to a GCE machine

 ## Running manually